AIR-THU/DAIR-RCooper/README.md

 For detection training & inference, you can find instructions in [docs/corridor_scene](docs/corridor_scene) or [docs/intersection_scene](docs/intersection_scene) in detail.

+Notes: you may need to set PYTHONPATH to call modified codes other than the pip installed ones.

 For Tracking, you can find instructions in [docs/tracking.md](docs/tracking.md) in detail.

-All the checkpoints are released in link in the tabels below, and saved in [codes/ckpts/](codes/ckpts/).
+All the checkpoints are released in link in the tabels below, you can save them in [codes/ckpts/](codes/ckpts/).

 ## Benchmark
 ### Results of Cooperative 3D object detection for corridor scenes
-To be updated.
 | Method                                         | AP@0.3   | AP@0.5   | AP@0.7   | Download Link                                                                                  |
 | ---------------------------------------------- | -------- | -------- | -------- | ---------------------------------------------------------------------------------------------- |
 | No Fusion                                      | 40.0     | 29.2     | 11.1     | [url](https://drive.google.com/drive/folders/1mmnIf0HDjS_vL1abptXM91pJHE3BLdqT?usp=drive_link) |